penumbra-x/rquest/README.md

 ## Fingerprint

-- **TLS/HTTP2 Fingerprint**
+- **JA3/JA4/Akamai Fingerprint**

   Supports custom `TLS`/`HTTP2` fingerprint parameters.
-Customization is not recommended unless you are highly familiar with `TLS` and `HTTP2`, as it may cause unexpected issues.
+Customization is not recommended unless you are highly familiar with TLS and HTTP2, as it may cause unexpected issues.

-- **JA3/JA4/Akamai Fingerprint**

-  `JA3`/`JA4`/`Akamai` fingerprints cannot accurately simulate browser fingerprints due to the sophistication of `TLS` encryption and the popularity of HTTP2. `rquest` does not plan to support parsing these fingerprint strings for simulation.
+  `JA3`/`JA4`/`Akamai` fingerprints cannot accurately simulate browser fingerprints due to the sophistication of TLS encryption and the popularity of HTTP2. `rquest` does not plan to support parsing these fingerprint strings for simulation.
 Users are encouraged to customize the configuration according to their own needs.

   Note: Many `Akamai` fingerprint strings are incomplete.
 For example, the [website](https://tls.peet.ws/api/all) lacks Priority and Stream ID in the Headers Frame, making it easy to detect.
-For details, refer to the `HTTP2` frame [parser](https://github.com/0x676e67/pingly/blob/main/src/track/inspector/http2.rs).
+For details, refer to the HTTP2 frame [parser](https://github.com/0x676e67/pingly/blob/main/src/track/inspector/http2.rs).

 - **Device Fingerprint**